-When fresh tomatoes are at their peak, make this Heirloom Tomato Galette.
-A homemade pie crust is wrapped around herby crème fraîche and juicy tomatoes, then baked with a sprinkle of cheese.
-Perfect for an appetizer or light dinner!
+When fresh tomatoes are at their peak, try this Heirloom Tomato Galette.
+A homemade pie crust is filled with herby crème fraîche and juicy tomatoes, then baked with a sprinkle of cheese.
+It's perfect as an appetizer or a light dinner!

 But first, what is a galette?

-A galette is a simply a round pastry usually consisting of either a sweet or savory filling, wrapped up in a pie-dough-like-pastry.
+A galette is simply a round pastry usually consisting of either a sweet or savory filling, wrapped up in a pie dough.
 The name hails from France, but we all know and love the galette as basically a free-form pie!

 Galettes are known for their rustic charm and the ease with which nearly anyone can turn out an instagram-worthy version of one, thanks to the utter simplicity required to make it.
 It is said, if you are intimidated with making a pie, start with a galette!
 (Though to be fair, you know you'll never hear me say that.
 Pie making is easy, and anybody can do it.
 That's my story, and I'm sticking to it!)